na-na-hi/renget/archive/5exa3.md

 	- `best quality, high quality`
 	- `normal quality`
 	- `worst quality, low quality`
-- Some additional tags to keep in mind but not use unless it becomes an issue
+- Some optional tags to keep in mind.
+They are not essential.
 	- Human, not furry, 5 fingers
 	- Anthro, furry, fluff, tuft, paws, slit pupils